Creating A WISP To Safeguard Client Data In Tax Preparation

 It’s important to track employee participation in training programs and ensure that all employees receive the necessary training.
 Training records should be maintained and regularly reviewed to identify any gaps in training or areas where additional training is needed.
 By providing ongoing employee training and awareness programs, tax preparation businesses can greatly reduce the risk of cyber attacks and data breaches.

-Testing and Evaluating Your WISP
+Testing And Evaluating Your WISP

 Once your Written Information Security Plan (WISP) is in place, it’s crucial to test and evaluate its effectiveness on a regular basis.
 This can help identify any weaknesses or vulnerabilities in your plan and enable you to make any necessary adjustments to improve its effectiveness.